The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Related Work

-Figures~\ref{fig:example-1} and \ref{fig:example-2} show examples for two data privacy issues reported on GitHub.
-The first issue is directly motivated by one of the regulations, i.e., the GDPR, and requests compliance with this legislation.
-The second issue was not directly motivated by data protection regulations, but still related to an issue in a software.
-The reporter requests a data anonymization feature to avoid that private data are shared while discussing bugs related to the software product.

-While we note that these issues are cherry-picked, they demonstrate the range of activities related to data protection that software developers need to deal with.
-On one end of the spectrum, we have compliance issues with regulations in software products that requires notices and consent to be correctly implemented.
-On the other end of the spectrum, we have a general desire to avoid sharing private data when it comes to improving a software product.
-The spectrum might even be broader, as we have not found related studies analyzing issues on the topic of data protection.
-The gap that our work plans to address is providing knowledge about how data protection regulations and a general awareness for data protection and privacy impacts software development.

-\section{Related work}
+\section{Related Work}

-Due to its huge number of users and projects, GitHub is a common source for historic data about software development, e.g., when studying social aspects of software development~(e.g.,~\cite{Herbold2021}, code reviews~(e.g., \cite{Rao2022}), or source code history~(e.g.,~\cite{Herbold2022}).
-There is also research particular to GitHub issues, e.g., regarding their labels~(e.g.,~\cite{xie2021mula}) and types~(e.g.,~\cite{Kallis2022}).
-Furthermore, there is prior work that focuses on particular aspects of discussions on GitHub, e.g., security~\cite{Pletea.2014}, end-user issues~\cite{Khalajzadeh.2022}, or the relation of emotion and issue closing~\cite{Ferreira2022}.
-While not directly related to our work, these papers demonstrate the suitability of GitHub and GitHub issues as study subjects, including the study of how developers deal with specific aspects of software, like security aspects.
+Due to its huge number of users and projects, GitHub is a common source for historic data about software development, e.g., when studying social aspects of software development~\citep{Herbold2021}, code reviews~\citep{Rao2022}, or source code history~\citep{Herbold2022}.
+There is also research particular to GitHub issues, e.g., regarding their labels~\citep{xie2021mula} and types~\citep{Kallis2022}.
+Furthermore, there is prior work that focuses on particular aspects of discussions on GitHub, e.g., security~\citep{Pletea.2014}, end-user issues~\citep{Khalajzadeh.2022}, or the relation of emotion and issue closing~\citep{Ferreira2022}.
+While not directly related to our work, these papers demonstrate the suitability of GitHub and GitHub issues as study subjects, including identifying how developers deal with specific aspects of software, such as its security.

-Previous research has shown that despite the introduction of stricter data protection laws in recent years, software still fails to comply with the restrictions (e.g.,~\cite{Andow.2020, Chitkara.2017, Habib.2020, Matte.2020, Kampanos.2021, Bollinger.2022, Trevisan.2019}).
-Therefore, it is an interesting question how data protection topics are discussed among developers.
-There is, for example, research analyzing discussions on privacy related issues among developers via lab studies~\cite{Senarath.2018}, in-depth interviews~\cite{Li.2018, Hadar.2018, Kekulluoglu.2023, Peixoto.2023, Iwaya.2023} and/or online surveys~\cite{Sheth.2014, Balebako.2014, Kuetreiber.2022}.
+Previous research has also shown that despite the introduction of stricter data protection laws in recent years, software still fails to comply to these regulations \citep[e.g.,][]{Andow.2020, Chitkara.2017, Habib.2020, Matte.2020, Kampanos.2021, Bollinger.2022, Trevisan.2019}.
+Therefore, the question arises how data protection topics are discussed among developers and what hinders developers to fully comply to data protection regulations.
+There is, e.g., research analyzing discussions on privacy-related topics among developers via lab studies~\citep{Senarath.2018}, in-depth interviews~\citep{Li.2018, Hadar.2018, Kekulluoglu.2023, Peixoto.2023, Iwaya.2023} or online surveys~\citep{Sheth.2014, Balebako.2014, Kuetreiber.2022}.